doars/doars/packages/doars-ipc/README.md

 - `{number} buffer = null` Amount of times it has to be triggered before the directive is called.
 If set without a specific value then 5 will be used.
 - `{boolean} capture = false` Whether to set `capture` to true on the event listeners.
-- `{number} debounce = null` Time in milliseconds the event needs to have been in triggered before the expression is executed.
+- `{number} debounce = null` Time in milliseconds the event needs to have been in triggered before the expressions is executed.
 A second event will overwrite the existing debounce and start the timer again.
 If set without a specific value then 500 will be used.
 - `{boolean} decode = false` Whether the returned HTML needs to be decoded.
 Only relevant if special HTML characters are encoded.
 For example `&` has become `&amp;` or `&#38;`.
 - `{number} delay = null` Time in milliseconds the call starts after the event has been triggered.
 If set without a specific value then 500 will be used.
 - `{boolean} document = false` Whether to update the entire document (`<head>` and `body` tags) and not just the element itself.